top of page

 Ponies survive the sometimes harsh environment of North Uist.

-Masochism, sadism, sexual fantasy, voyeurism and mutual relationships
+Masochism, sadism, sexual fantasy, voyeurism and mutual relationship

-This blog charts a developmental journey living alongside frustration.
-Accumulating the coping strategies of masochism, sadism, sexual fantasy, voyeurism and mutual relationship.
-Inspired by psychoanalytic thought (Phillips, 2013, Benjamin, 2017 & Erikson, 2022.)
-A developmental journey beginning with infant experience.
+This blog charts a developmental journey.
+To fully live with frustration.
+Accumulating the coping strategies of masochism, sadism, sexual fantasies, voyeurism and mutual relationships.
+Inspired by psychoanalytic thinkers (Phillips, 2013, Benjamin, 2017 & Erikson, 2022.)
+A developmental journey beginning in infancy.

 Infant experience

-'The early flood of sensations, the infant must passively experience, can be conceptualised as primary masochism' (Benjamin, 1995, p192.)
+'The early flood of sensations, the infant must passively experience, can be conceptualised as [our first] masochism' (Benjamin, 1995, p192.)

 Masochism means learning to enjoy a painful experience.
-It's a way to cope with the helplessness of being an infant.
+It's one way to cope with the helplessness of being an infant.
 So by making our helplessness pleasurable, it becomes tolerable.
-Moreover infants make themselves responsible for their submissive experiences in order to psychically survive them.
-For the infant :
+Not only that, infants make themselves responsible for their submissive experience.
+Both in order to psychologically survive and enjoy it.
+So for the infant :

-Believing themselves as deserving of, and so able to enjoy, their experience of helplessness.
 Simultaneously preserving a simple, benign, god-like interpretation of their caregivers (Phillips, 2023.)
-A coping strategy with limitations.
+All partial coping strategies for infant frustration.

 Sadistic sexual fantasy

 These sadistic fantasies are often targeted towards the female body.
 This is part of the misrepresentation of the responsibility for care.
-Ignoring the part played by men, wider family, community and culture in inadequate care.
-Ironically, another coping mechanism.
+Ignoring the part played by men, wider family and community in inadequate care.
+All coping mechanisms, including sadistic sexual fantasies, are incomplete.
+Making it more likely these fantasies may be eventually acted out.
+So another development to fully live with frustration, without harming other people in reality, may need to be the voyeuristic appreciation of sexual representations.

 Sexual representations are present throughout culture.
 Representations that can be appreciated voyeuristically.
 Voyeurism is the activity of gaining pleasure from secretly watching other people in sexual situations.
-People observed, and used, as objects to help us live alongside frustration.
+Where people are considered objects.
 One example is pornography.
 'Material deemed sexual, given the context, that has the primary intention of sexually arousing the consumer and is produced and distributed with the consent of all persons involved (Ashton, et al, 2019.)

 We may bring these representations in and out of our experience.
-These objects may provide new experiences with the potential to make us feel strangers to ourselves.
-Analogous to experiences with drugs, alcohol and/or love.
-As such, we can believe it happens without our consent or responsibility.
+They may provide new helpful experiences.
+For example they have the potential to make us feel strangers to ourselves.
+We can believe our response is happening without our consent and/or responsibility.

 'The whole point of pornography is to make us feel excited.
 [As if] the devil made me do it' - Benjamin, 1995, p207.